bogbook/bog/readme.md

 ### What?

-bogbook is a distributed social networking application using [TweetNaCl.js](https://tweetnacl.js.org/#/) to publish signed append-only logs to your browser's localStorage.
+bogbook is a distributed social networking application using [TweetNaCl.js](https://tweetnacl.js.org/#/) to publish signed append-only logs to your browser's IndexedDB using [localForage](https://localforage.github.io/localForage).

 The bogs are then gossiped between your bog client and bog 'pub' servers using websockets.
 You're responsible for syncing your messages between different bog 'pub' servers.
 Bog 'pubs' themselves don't talk to each other, instead they only talk to clients.